 - Set up automatic transfers to your account to ensure you earn maximum entries.

 - All the money you deposit into the account is yours, making it easy to reach your savings goals.

 Improve your money habits in a whole new way that actually makes saving FUN.
 You’ll feel rewarded by watching your savings grow and experiencing the excitement of prize drawings between $50 - $5000!

 Saver’s Sweepstakes is a statewide prize-linked savings program available to DCCU members.
 This special account is designed to help you save while earning entries for chances to win cash prize drawings.

-Account holders can make deposits anytime, but withdrawals are limited between June and April.
-During May, Dane County Credit Union account holders are able to withdraw funds without restrictions.
-Each $25 balance increase earns the primary account holder entries into drawings for cash prizes.
+Account holders can make deposits anytime and each $25 balance increase earns the primary account holder entries into drawings for cash prizes.

 Saver's Sweepstakes accounts earn dividends.
 Please view current rates.